 It was 1910 when Duran family decided to rent the inn in the centre of Figueres and also established a restaurant there.
 The place is run by the Duran family to this day.
 Just think it’s been more than 100 years.
 Duran Hotel & Restaurant is the most emblematic hotel in the area, with a long history and renowned prestige.
 The cuisine served is a blend of tradition and modernity, always using top-quality local produce.
 Restaurant Duran has hosted renowned guests like Salvador Dali and writer Josep Pla.
 Try their set menu to get a feel of what this place can offer.Address: C. Lasauca, 5 17600 Figueres

 If you have more time you can stay overnight in the hotel here.
+If you are busier, go back for getting ready to see the top attractions of Barcelona.

 Practical information: There are luggage lockers at the high-speed AVE train station in Girona for your convenience.